SirCryptic/SirCryptic/README.md

 Skills: Multiple Languages

-- 🔭 I’m currently working on Nothing As Of This Minute In Time.
+- 🔭 I’m currently working on a overhaul of phisherprice 🤌 (This WILL take a considerable amount of time in the meantime please be patient thankyou).
-- 🌱 I’m currently learning Automotive Pentesting.
+- 🌱 I’m currently learning lots of things IOT related.
 - ⚡ Fun fact: I Love To Automate Random Things Using Bash & Everything i code is a specific interest.